bucardo/bucardo_org/Bucardo/configuration/environment_variables.md

 title: Environment variables
 ---

-All the environment variables used by Bucardo
+All the environment variables used by Bucardo:

 Items on initial setup via Makefile.PL
 --------------------------------------